 p.s.
 I saw a few ready-made DIY Christmas advent boxes at Aldi.

-Christmas Baking For Kids
+Christmas Baking Ideas for Kids

 What would Christmas be without baking and stuffing our faces?
 And if lockdown taught us anything, it’s that baking (banana bread specifically) can help fill a void and make us all much happier.
 And screw the diets!
 We’re all living in loungewear and Christmas jumpers anyway!
 So add baking to your list of ways to celebrate Christmas 2021 with these fun Christmas recipes for Christmas baking for kids (and adults too).